devravinder/react-ts-learn/src/questions.md

 what us CORS issue? where it occurs?

 How to pass props from child to parent? / how to access child's state/functions from parent?
+                    - calls back functions
+                    - central storage
+                    - useImperativeHandle & forwardRef

 Whar are portals?
 What are use cases?  (createPortal)
+            - to use modals & popups
+            - to add react-functionality in existing non-react applications

 Expirence Test:-
+How are handling authentication  & authorization?
+            - how are hanlding tokens
+            - CSRF & XSS  what are they & how to seure CSRF - http only header XSS - CSP header

+have you worked with TS?
+have you ever tried ...to create dynamic forms?
+What are the challenges you may/have faced?
+                    - formIO library
-How are handling authentication  & authorization? have you worked with TS? have you ever tried ...to create dynamic forms?
-What are the challenges you may/have faced? have you used any form libraries?
-Formik, react-hook-form? how do you handling the re-render issue...if many fields exists in one objcet? what are some challenging tasks you accomplished?
+have you used any form libraries?
+Formik, react-hook-form **? how do you handling the re-render issue...if many fields exists in one objcet? what are some challenging tasks you accomplished?
 Micro frontends?
 Nginx config?
 Why we have to clear Timers while component unmounting?
+              - to avoid memory leak

 What will look for...while doing code review?